Coronavirus digest: French parliament approves vaccine pass | DW | 26.07.2021

 France had already denied visitors' entry to museums, cinemas or swimming pools without proof of vaccination against the virus or a recent negative test.

-The measures contained in the bill — which still needs approval from the constitutional court — are due to end on November 15.
+The measures contained in the bill — which still needs approval from the constitutional court — are due to expire November 15.

 Around 161,000 people protested on Saturday against the COVID pass.